data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-satellite.md

-# Design Pattern - Data Vault - Satellites table

 ---
-**NOTE**

-This design pattern requires a major update to refresh the content.
+uid: design-pattern-data-vault-satellite
 ---

+# Design Pattern - Data Vault - Satellite

+> [!WARNING]
+> This design pattern requires a major update to refresh the content.

 ## Purpose